 [i.11] ETSI EN 319 401: "Electronic Signatures and Trust Infrastructures (ESI); General Policy Requirements for Trust Service Providers".

 [i.12] Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC.

+[i.13] Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)

 3 Definition of terms, symbols and abbreviations

 3.1 Terms

-For the purposes of the present document, the following terms given in eIDAS 2 [i.1] apply:
+For the purposes of the present document, the terms given in eIDAS 2 [i.1] and the following apply.

-Trust Service

-Trust Service Provider

-Electronic ledger

-3.2 Abbreviations

-For the purposes of the present document, the [following] abbreviations [given in ... and the following] apply:

-eIDAS 2 EU Regulation amending Regulation (EU) No 910/2014 as regards establishing a framework for a European Digital Identity [i.1]
+eIDAS 2: EU Regulation amending Regulation (EU) No 910/2014 as regards establishing a framework for a European Digital Identity [i.1]

+GDPR: EU General Data Protection Regulation [i.10]

+NIS2: EU Directive (EU) 2022/2555 on measures for a high common level of cybersecurity across the Union [i.10]

+3.2 Symbols

+Void.

+3.3 Abbreviations

+For the purposes of the present document, the following abbreviations apply:

 PDL Permissioned Distributed Ledger